sachnaror/PasswordAssault/README.md

 This script is here for fun, learning, and testing YOUR systems.
 Don't go all "Mr. Robot" with it.
 Use responsibly, laugh at your failed attempts, and always remember: strong passwords save lives (okay, maybe not lives, but definitely accounts).

-Happy spraying, and may the (legal) hacking gods be with you! 🌟
+Happy assaulting, and may the (legal) hacking gods be with you! 🌟

 ---